 Teaching Professor of Business Management Communication with the Tepper School of Business for 23 years, Prof. Pierce's research and consulting focuses on the development and implementation of executive problem-solving skills in communications, corporate leadership and communication strategies, cross-team collaboration, and team building.
 She was honored with the Sustained Excellence in Teaching Award in 2004 as well as the Undergraduate Teaching Award in 1996.
 She has coached award-winning case competition teams and has mentored students in their new business development plans and presentations.
 In 2009, she founded what is now called the Communications Studio, a critical mentoring center that is a part of the Accelerate Leadership Center at Tepper.
 She has consulted with numerous corporations that include PNC Bank, Alcoa, and Bayer, Inc. She also has taught in Carnegie Mellon's Masters of Robotics Systems Development program since its inception in 2011.

-BNY Mellon Professor of Finance at the Tepper School of Business.
-Received his Ph.D. from the University of Chicago in 1988.
-His teaching and research interests include energy and commodity derivatives, stochastic volatility modeling, market microstructure, limit orders, and liquidity.
+Duane Seppi is the BNY Mellon Professor of Finance at the Tepper School of Business.
+He received his Ph.D. from the University of Chicago in 1988.
+Duane’s teaching and research interests include energy and commodity derivatives, stochastic volatility modeling, market microstructure, limit orders, and liquidity.
 His research has been published in the Review of Financial Studies, Journal of Finance, Journal of Financial Economics and other leading finance and economics journals.
 His research has been recognized by awards from the the Q-Institute, the Western Finance Association, and the Journal of Asset Pricing Studies.
 He has been on the editorial boards of the Journal of Finance, the Review of Financial Studies, the Journal of Financial Markets, and the Review of Finance.
 He was a visiting scholar at the US Securities and Exchange Commission and at Nanyang Business School.